Countries Information & Lifestyle

 The ubiquitous jeepney is a post-war creation inspired by the GI jeeps that the American soldiers brought to the country in the 1940s, enterprising Filipinos salvaged the surplus engines and out came a unique means of transportation.

-During the 15th century Spanish officials and nobles introduced the Kalesa, a horse-drawn carriage, as means of transportation and it is now seen on the streets of Manila and other cities.
+During the 15th century Spanish officials and nobles introduced the Kalesa, a horse-drawn carriage, as means of transportation and it is now seen on the streets of Manilla and other cities.

 The Philippines has so much to offer it is impossible to give this beautiful country credit, in Bukidnon the Delmonte Pineapple Plantation is considered the biggest in the Far East and seahorses live in the Coral Triangle in coastal waters.